pkschrank/pandas-challenge-1/README.md

     1. From prior calculations provide user with more readable values
     2. Update column headers to more user friendly, readable values

+## Summary of Data

+By a large margin client 24741 was the largest customer.
+Not only did they have the highest gross revenue, they also were the top in total profit.
+They were also the top in units sold.

 ## Note
 - The two .ipynb files appeared identical.
 I worked through module_4_challenge.ipynb.